TheCyberArcher/Arch-Bunker/README.md

 > With these elements, you already have a fairly significant limitation of network flows.
 The firewalld preconfiguration is very correct, you can improve it by adding rules if necessary.

+## Step 4 : Use custom network parameters with a VPN

-## Step 3: Enable Apparmor to protect your system
+## Step 5: Enable Apparmor to protect your system

 > [AppArmor](https://www.apparmor.net/) use a "Mandatory Access Control" to prevent external or internal threats and zero-day attacks.
 [Ubuntu](https://ubuntu.com/server/docs/apparmor) has made the choice to implement this security measure for a long time and [Debian](https://wiki.debian.org/AppArmor/HowToUse) has also followed suit.
 I think it is a good thing to add this layer of security.
 Thanks to AppArmor, a binary/process will only be limited to what it really needs and will normally not access critical/unnecessary resources.